-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the Ton Yi Industrial Corp. consolidated financial statements of 2017.
-These matters were addressed in the context of our audit of the consolidated statements as a whole and, in forming our opinion thereon, we do not provide a separate opinion on these matters.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of Ton Yi Industrial Corp. parent company only financial statements of 2017.
+These matters were addressed in the context of our audit of the parent company only financial statements as a whole and, in forming our opinion thereon, we do not provide a separate opinion on these matters.